 What to do instead: Confess that you're feeling insecure will do wonders, because being vulnerable with your partner will actually strengthen your relationship.

-My client Tammy was worried that her boyfriend, Gary, was going to get back with his ex-wife when she realized he talked about her, the things they did together, and how Tammy does things differently.
+My client, Tammy, was worried that her boyfriend, Gary, was going to get back with his ex-wife when she realized he talked about her, the things they did together, and how Tammy does things differently.
 Tammy became almost paranoid that Gary was still seeing his ex and started stalking her on Facebook and Instagram.

 Here's the deal: Sound familiar?
 Even a little bit?
 Sometimes our anxieties around this are based on a gut feeling, and other times they're borne out of insecurity.
 Obsessing over a possibility is focusing on the past, instead of being present and enjoying what's going on with your fantastic current partner!

-Maybe they co-parent their children so he still interacts with her, or is trying to see if you're into him enough to be a little jealous.
-Put the kabash on him needing to make you jealous and decide if it's worth staying or going.
+Maybe they co-parent their children so he still interacts with her.
+Maybe he's even trying to see if you're into him enough to be a little jealous.
+Put the kibosh on him needing to make you jealous and decide if it's worth staying or going.

 You deserve to be with someone who is crazy about you.

 We all learn from the stories of others.
-When we fall in love, we are risking getting our hearts broken and a defense mechanisms of investigation of what went wrong in the past seems like a logical way to figure out how not to end up the same way.
+When we fall in love, we are risking getting our hearts broken and a defense mechanism of investigation of what went wrong in the past seems like a logical way to figure out how not to end up the same way.